Kanchana 3: Plot

 A businessman asks his friend to resolve his daughter's problem.
 His friend asks him to take him to the nearby Lord Narasimha temple.
 So, the businessman's family takes her to the nearby temple.
 She breaks the car and runs home.
-He becomes scared, and they call Russian exorcist s to evict the spirit from their daughter.
+He becomes scared, and they call two Russian exorcist to evict the spirit from their daughter.
 They successfully evict the violent spirit and hammer it into a tree with two metal nail crosses.

 Raghava, a ghost-fearing man, lives with his happy family, including his mother, brother, sister-in-law, and niece.
 They set out for Coimbatore for a family function to celebrate their grandparents' 60th anniversary.
 On the way to Coimbatore, they stop in a field to picnic.
 A sudden gust blows, and Raghava manages to pull the metal nail crosses.
 It twists out of the ground and stays in the picnic basket.
 During the function, the whole family, including Raghava's female cousins Priya, Kavya, and Divya, witnessed strange and scary incidents during the day and night at their grandparents' house.
 They visit a Muneeshwaran temple, and the aghori gives them a holy trishula to plant.
 Later that night, the spirit drags Priya out of the house, and the trishula lands before her.
 They visit the aghori, and he gives them three scary dolls to prove if there is a ghost, ghoul, or vengeful vampire.
 They send Raghava, his female cousins and his grandparents to hand out posters while they conduct the rituals.

 While conducting the first ritual, a black horse smashes through the house and drags Raghava's brother.
 During the second ritual, a herd of bulls enters the house and scares Raghava's family.
 They nail and rip the doll's head off in the final ritual.
 Raghava's family exits the house.
 The ghost eats the head and scares them.
 The aghori goes to their home and seemingly catches the spirit.
 Raghava, Priya, Kavya, and Divya return.
 One night, Priya kisses Raghava, and the ghost possesses him after he looks inside the picnic basket.
-The following night, the girls witness Raghava behaving effeminately, wearing heels, lipstick, and mascara to his eyelashes.
+The following night, the girls witness Raghava behaving effeminately, wearing heels, lipstick, and mascara on his eyelashes.
 That same night, the possessed Raghava brutally stabs Shankar's assistant and slaps Raghava's brother and sister-in-law.